mikependon/RepoDB.NET/_posts/2020-07-12-ef-plus-repodb-medium.md

 categories: blogs repodb
 ---

-# Building a Better Hybrid Data Access Solution in .NET with Entity Framework + RepoDB

----

 Just today, July 12, 2020, I had published an article in Medium titled "Building a Better Hybrid Data Access Solution in .NET with Entity Framework + RepoDB".

 In this article, I had explained the benefits of why combining Entity Framework with RepoDB to create a "hybrid solution" in .NET is "best" when addressing various business use-cases.
 After reading this article, you will most likely understand of "when" and "why" use RepoDB as part of your hybrid solution.